Tiadaghton State Forest

 Fishing and Boating

 Great fishing for both cold water and warm water species is available in the Tiadaghton State Forest.
-Some of the larger streams include Pine Creek, Lycoming Creek, and Loyalsock Creek, all of which flow into the West Branch of the Susquehanna River, and support a great variety of fish.
+Pine Creek and its tributaries support a great variety of fish eventually flowing into the West Branch of the Susquehanna River.
 Mountain streams, too numerous to mention, offer challenging native brook trout fishing.
 Contact the Pennsylvania Fish and Boat Commission for details and licensing information.
 Canoeing Pine Creek is a spring tradition for many, and a once in a lifetime thrill for others.
 Whether your interested in a three-day excursion or a two-hour easy paddle, any time spent on Pine Creek will be unforgettable.
 The water is best for canoeing in March, April, and May, but heavy rains may permit passage at other times of the year.
 Most of the creek is considered Class 1, and is easily navigated by experienced paddlers, however, there are more challenging Class 2 and 3 rapids in some areas.

 Wildlife watching and scenic drives, especially during the fall foliage change, are the most popular sightseeing activities in the Tiadaghton State Forest.
 Over 260 miles of state forest roads, originally developed for forest fire protection, provide public access to state forestland for the varied recreational experiences available.
 There are many vistas throughout the forest that provide spectacular views of both public and private land.